 If the curve becomes too great then this is known as hyperlordosis.

 Stress is placed on other parts of the spine, causing back pain.

 Some muscles around the hip and spine become tight and some become weak and stretched, causing an imbalance.
 This is often known as a lower cross syndrome.
 This is due to the position of the tight and weak muscles.
 Look at the diagram above.

 If you drew a line from the tight lower back to the tight hip flexors and then another line from the weak abdominals to the weak hamstrings and glutes, the two lines would form a cross shape.

 The muscles that are often tight are:

-Trunk extensors called the erector spinae and quadratus lumborum.
-Hip flexors, in particular the iliopsoas muscle.
-These muscles require stretching.
+Trunk extensors are called the erector spinae and quadratus lumborum.
+These muscles enable you to bend backwards.

-The muscles that are often weak and stretched are:
+The muscles that are weak and stretched:

-Abdominal muscles called the rectus abdominus, internal oblique and external oblique muscles.
+- Abdominal muscles called the rectus abdominus, internal oblique, and external oblique muscles.